pnp/sp-dev-fx-webparts/samples/react-search-refiners/README.md

 - Build an user friendly search experience on the top of the SharePoint search REST API with paging, refiners and query suggestions using the *@pnp* JavaScript library.
 - Use [Handlebars](https://handlebarsjs.com/) to create templates for search results according to your requirements like the good old display templates.
-- Using the SPFx [dynamic data feature](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/dynamic-data) to connect Web Parts and/or Extensions.
+- Using the SPFx [dynamic data feature](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/dynamic-data) to connect Web Parts.
 - Using SharePoint taxonomy using JSOM in SPFx (filter translations)
 - Integrate the [@pnp/spfx-property-controls](https://github.com/SharePoint/sp-dev-fx-property-controls) in your solution (*PlaceHolder* control).
 - Integrate multiple Office UI Fabric components (DocumentCard, Panel, GroupedList, ...) to fit with the native Office 365 theme.
 - Use the React container component approach inspiring by the [react-todo-basic sample](https://github.com/SharePoint/sp-dev-fx-webparts/tree/master/samples/react-todo-basic).
-- Use [on-el-resize](https://www.npmjs.com/package/on-el-resize) by [Andrew Koltyakov](https://github.com/koltyakov) to resize iframes dynamically

 <img src="https://telemetry.sharepointpnp.com/sp-dev-fx-webparts/samples/react-search-refiners" />